 This course explores the history of pre-colonial Africa from the 400s to the 1880s.
 Among the many themes discussed in this course are the trans-Saharan trade, the early spread of Islam, the rise and fall of African empires, and the slave trade.
-(3 hours)

 This course may be applied to the African history concentration.
-Listed also as BWS 180.
+(3 hours)